allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 categories: import-maps
 ---

-## Introduction to Javascript Import-Maps
+## Introduction to Import-Maps
-Import-maps is a popular feature that is used by the community.
-It has been supported for a while in Google Chrome.
-Now Firefox has also implemented this feature, as Import-maps officially becomes a web standard recently.
 Let's explain what's Import-maps and how you should use it in your web apps.

 ### Module Specifier remapping
-People familiar with Javascript modules should also know that you could [import objects from other Javascript modules], or do a [dynamic import] in your script.
+If you are familiar with JavaScript modules, then you are probably familiar with [static] and [dynamic imports] in your script.
-For example:
+As a quick refresher for anyone who is new:

 ```
-// In a module script.
-Do a static import.
+// In a module script you can do a static import like so.
 import moment from "/node_modules/moment/src/moment.js";
 ```
 ```
-// In a Javascript script.
-Do a dynamic import.
+// In a classic or a module script, you can do a dynamic import like so.
 import("/node_modules/moment/src/moment.js");
 ```

-Notice that in the both imports, you need to provide a string literal with either the absolute path or the relative path of the module script, so the Javascript engine could know where the module script is located.
+Notice that in both imports, you need to provide a string literal with either the absolute path or the relative path of the module script, so the browser knows where the module script is located.

-But with Import-maps, you could just do
+However, with Import-maps, the following is now possible:

 ```
 // In a module script.
 import moment from "moment";
 ```
 ```
-// In a Javascript script.
+// In a classic or module script.
 import("moment");
 ```

 Notice the path has been replaced by a [Module specifier] called "moment".
-But the Javascript engine still needs to know the location of the module script.
+But the browser still needs to know the location of the module script.
-This is the part "Import-maps" comes into play.
+This is where "Import-maps" comes into play.

-In the HTML document[^1], you could provide a script tag whose type is "**importmap**", with a JSON string, which is a JSON object that maps the module specifier into the URL.
+To create an import map, you need to add a script tag whose type is "**importmap**" to your HTML document[^1].
+The body of the script tag is a JSON object that maps the module specifier into the URL.

 ```
 <!-- In the HTML document -->